kjhealy/kieranhealy.hugo/content/blog/iterative-leave-one-out/index.markdown

 The `row_number()` function gives us a unique row index, which `map_dbl()` applies to whatever we want to do next by making it an anonymous lambda function `\(x)`.
 The values of `x` are fed one at a time to `mean(val[-x])`, and the `val[-x]` part drops the _x_ th element of `val` each time when calculating the mean.

-With `mutate()` we get the whole data frame back, where the `jk_mean` column is the value of the group mean when that row is dropped.
+With `mutate()` we get the whole data frame back, still grouped, where the `jk_mean` column is the value of the group mean when that row is dropped.
 If we just want the leave-one-out means and the groups, we can't use `summarize()` directly, because we are getting more than one row per group back.
 So we use `reframe()` instead:

 {{< code r >}}
 df |>